Magento 2 Certified Professional Developer Guide

 Magento 2 modules are realized with MVVM architecture:

-The Model contains the application’s business logic and depends on an associated class—the ResourceModel – for database access.
-Models depend on service contracts to disclose their functionality to other application layers. - View
+MVVM has three layers:- Model The Model contains the application’s business logic and depends on an associated class—the ResourceModel – for database access.
+Models depend on service contracts to disclose their functionality to other application layers.

-The domain layer is responsible for business logic that does not contain information about resources and the database.
+- Domain layer The domain layer is responsible for business logic that does not contain information about resources and the database.
 Also, the domain layer may include the implementation of service contracts.
-Each data model at the domain layer level depends on the resource model, which is responsible for the database access. - Persistence layer
+Each data model at the domain layer level depends on the resource model, which is responsible for the database access.

 Describe module limitations